-22. Employee benefit liabilities (Cont'd)
+23. Provisions for employee benefits (Cont'd)

-22.1 Long-term employee benefits (Cont'd)
+23.1 Long-term employee benefits (Cont'd)

 The above sensitivity analysis are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting year) has been applied as when calculating the employee benefit obligations recognised within the statement of financial position.